nanofuzz/nanofuzz/README.md

     }
     ```

-> **Note:** To export NaNofuzz tests to CI, click the pin button.
-NaNofuzz exports pinned tests to Jest/Jasmine (TypeScript) or `pytest` format (Python), depending on the target language.
+To export a NaNofuzz test to CI, click the pin button beside an example.
+NaNofuzz exports pinned tests to Jest/Jasmine or pytest format, depending on the target language.

 ## What's new in v0.4